N02821059/ELSpring2016/misc/Readme.md

-A directory for misellaneous stuff.
-Nothing really relevant should be here!
+This folder is for miscellaneous stuff.
+Nothing important should really be here.